Flame1994/CosmicTracker/README.md

 # Requirements
 This build uses a wamp/lampp stack.
 The most robust solution to hosting this site would be to use this stack.
-See: https://www.apachefriends.org/index.html from information regarding the stack.
+See: https://www.apachefriends.org/index.html for information regarding the stack.

 Used on this site:
 - MySQL
 - PHP
 - phpmyadmin

+# License
+Cosmic Tracker is released under the GNU Affero General Public License, version 3.
+See the LICENSE.md file for more information.

+# Eve Online
+All EVE related materials are property of CCP Games.
+See the full license in the CCP.md file.